 A general outline of the QMCPACK roadmap is given in the following sections.
-Suggestions for improvements from current and potential users are very welcome, particularly those that would facilitate new uses or new users.
-For example, if an interface to a particular quantum chemical or density functional code, or an improved tutorial would be helpful, these would be given strong consideration.
+Suggestions for improvements are welcome, particularly those that would facilitate new scientific applications.
+For example, if an interface to a particular quantum chemical or density functional code would help, this would be given strong consideration.